ekvit22/neural-search-system-nlp/README.md

 ## Training experiments

 The encoder was trained from scratch in **two runs**.
-The aim was not to chase the lowest possible number but to *understand the training dynamics and justify each choice*: train a baseline, read its loss curve to diagnose what is limiting it, form a hypothesis, change the smallest set of variables that tests that hypothesis, and re-measure.
+The aim was not to chase the lowest possible number but to understand the training dynamics and justify each choice: train a baseline, read its loss curve to diagnose what is limiting it, form a hypothesis, change the smallest set of variables that tests that hypothesis and re-measure.
 Run 1 establishes a baseline and diagnoses the bottleneck; Run 2 acts on that diagnosis.

-**How to read the metric.** Validation loss is the contrastive cross-entropy of `triplet_nce`: each query is scored against `2 × batch_size` candidates (the batch's positives + one hard negative per example) and must identify its own positive.
+**How to read the metric:** Validation loss is the contrastive cross-entropy of `triplet_nce`: each query is scored against `2 × batch_size` candidates (the batch's positives + one hard negative per example) and must identify its own positive.
 Two consequences matter for
 interpretation:

-- A **random** model scores `ln(2·batch_size)` (e.g. `ln(128) ≈ 4.85` at batch 64).
+- A random model scores `ln(2·batch_size)` (e.g. `ln(128) ≈ 4.85` at batch 64).
 So the loss
   is only meaningful relative to that baseline, and `e^(−loss)` is roughly the probability mass the model puts on the correct passage — an interpretable "how often is it right" proxy.
 - It is an **optimistic** proxy.
-It measures picking 1-of-`2B` *within a batch*, whereas real retrieval picks 1 out of the entire corpus (hundreds of thousands of passages).
+It measures picking 1-of-`2B` within a batch, whereas real retrieval picks 1 out of the entire corpus (hundreds of thousands of passages).
 So a good val loss is necessary but not sufficient; the honest verdict needs Recall@K / MRR over the full corpus (the evaluation stage), not this number alone.

 ### Run 1 — baseline

-**What I was doing and why.** A deliberately conservative first pass to get a working, converging training loop and a reference point.
-Settings were standard contrastive-learning defaults so that nothing exotic could be blamed later: a *small* 50k-example slice of MS MARCO for fast iteration, batch 64, `lr 1e-4` with AdamW + warmup + cosine decay, temperature `0.05` (the usual InfoNCE value), and `max_len 128` (MS MARCO passages are short, ~56 words, so little is truncated).
+A deliberately conservative first pass to get a working, converging training loop and a reference point.
+Settings were standard contrastive-learning defaults so that nothing exotic could be blamed later: a small 50k-example slice of MS MARCO for fast iteration, batch 64, `lr 1e-4` with AdamW + warmup + cosine decay, temperature `0.05` (the usual InfoNCE value), and `max_len 128` (MS MARCO passages are short, ~56 words, so little is truncated).